hasura/graphql-engine/aws-lambda/python/mutation-trigger/README.md

 5. Add an API to API gateway.
 6. Add the code in `mutation.py`.
 The handler function of your lambda will be the `mutation.lambda_handler`.
 7. Add the following enviroment variables in your lambda config:
-  i) `ACCESS_KEY`: this is the access key you configured when you setup HGE. ii) `HGE_ENDPOINT`: the URL on which you HGE instance is running.
+   1. `ACCESS_KEY`: this is the access key you configured when you setup HGE.
+   2. `HGE_ENDPOINT`: the URL on which you HGE instance is running.

 # Add the trigger in Hasura GraphQL
 1. In events tab, add a trigger